-While the majority of the techniques and technologies used in the show are accurate and true to reality, the writers and crew readily admit that they "time cheat".
-Tests that take seconds in the show often take days or even weeks in real life.
+While the majority of the techniques and technologies used in the show are accurate, and true to reality, the writers and crew readily admit that they "time cheat".
+Tests that take a few seconds on the show, often take several days or weeks in real-life.

 Though not requested to do so by the producers, Marg Helgenberger attended actual autopsies over the course of the series for personal research purposes.
-The most 'memorable' aspect of the experience was the stench, according to Helgenberger's account on BBC's Breakfast (3 November 2011).
+The most "memorable" aspect of the experience was the stench, according to Helgenberger's account on BBC's Breakfast (November 3, 2011).

 The oft-mentioned Tangiers Casino that was built and owned by Sam Braun in the series is completely fictional.
 There is no such casino in Las Vegas or anywhere else in the world.
 The name is often used by television shows and movies to bypass any potential copyright issues, or if a local casino doesn't give permission to use their name or likeness.

-In response to a TV Guide interview that revealed Jorja Fox may leave CSI, fans began a "Dollar for Sense" campaign and sent over 2,000 dollar bills to CBS.
+In response to a TV Guide interview that revealed Jorja Fox may leave this show, fans began a "Dollar for Sense" campaign, and sent over two thousand dollar bills to CBS.
 The campaign also included three banner flyovers of CBS in Los Angeles, and flowers for her every day for a week.

-Grissom, et. al. use the Nikon F5 fitted with a multi-control back for photographing crime scene elements.
-As of the 5th season, this is no longer true.
-Most have different cameras: e.g. Warrick uses either a Nikon D70 or Nikon D100.
+Grissom and company use the Nikon F5 fitted with a multi-control back for photographing crime scene elements.
+As of the fifth season, this is no longer true.
+Most have different cameras.
+For example, Warrick uses either a Nikon D70 or Nikon D100.

 At the conclusion of each case, the culprits almost always confess their guilt to investigators, that would most assuredly not be the people interviewing them, this helps to wrap up the case in a Scooby Doo-like manner for the general viewing public.